Ductal Carcinoma In Situ (DCIS)

 Author: Marisa Healy, BSN, RN

-Last Reviewed: May 19, 2022
+Last Reviewed: May 17, 2024

 Breast cancer is caused by cells in the breast that grow out of control.
-As the number of cells grow, they form a mass (tumor).
+As the number of cells grows, they form a mass (tumor).
 Ductal carcinoma in situ (DCIS- also known as intraductal carcinoma) is the earliest form of breast cancer and is sometimes called “stage 0” breast cancer.
 About 1 in 5 breast cancers are DCIS.

 What makes up the breast tissue?

 Breast tissue is made up of lobules, which make milk, and ducts, which carry the milk to the nipple.
 Lobules and ducts are made up of glandular tissue.
 Glandular tissue helps secrete hormones in the body.
 Almost all breast cancers start in glandular tissue.
 These cancers are called adenocarcinomas (cancer of the glandular tissue).
-Breast cancer starts in a duct or a lobule and this, along with how it looks under the microscope, determines the type of breast cancer it is.
+Breast cancer starts in a duct or a lobule and this, along with how it looks under the microscope, helps find out the type of breast cancer it is.

 What is DCIS?

 DCIS happens when the cells that line the ducts of the breast have changed to cancer cells but are “noninvasive” or “pre-invasive.”
 This means they have not spread past the lining of the duct into nearby breast tissue.
 The cancer cells are only in the milk duct where they started.
-The cells in DCIS are malignant (cancerous), and as they grow, the center of the tumor starts to die because it has outgrown its blood supply.
+The cells in DCIS are malignant (cancerous), and as they grow, the center of the tumor starts to die because it has outgrown its blood source.
 This area of dead tissue, called necrosis, can calcify (harden).

 How is DCIS diagnosed?